hunghg255/vite-minify-css-module/README.md

 }
 ```

-By using this module, the smalles possible classname will be used for each "id":
+By using this module, the smallest possible classname will be used for each "id":

 ```css
 @keyframes a {